-Amy Grant is best known for her career as a Contemporary christian music singer-songwriter who has also made appearances on the pop charts with love songs like "Baby Baby" (which had a popular music video and secured a Grammy award nomination) and "That's What Love Is For" from Heart in Motion or her latest new song, "Say It With A Kiss."
+Amy Grant is best known for her career as a contemporary Christian music singer-songwriter who has also made appearances on the pop charts with love songs like "Baby Baby" (which had a popular music video and secured a Grammy award nomination) and "That's What Love Is For" from Heart in Motion or her latest new song, "Say It With A Kiss."
 But she is also known for her relationship with her husband Vince Gill, a country music star.
-The couple did not have the easiest road to happily ever after.
-Two marriages later, the couple have been together for nearly 20 years.
-Their story is a prime example that with a little patience and faith, everything will work out as it should and love will find a way.
+But they didn't have the easiest road to happily ever after.
+Two marriages later, the couple has been together for nearly 20 years.
+Their story is a prime example that with a little patience and faith, everything will work out as it should.

 Grant and Gill met for the first time in 1993.
 Grant was married to Christian musician Gary Chapman at the time and Gill was married to singer Janis Oliver.
 After 17 years of marriage, the Dove award winner and Chapman decided to call it quits due to irreconcilable differences.